Trekking in Nepal during July

 - It can continue to rain for a few days occasionally.

-- The leeches start coming out in the elevations below 2400 meters if it starts to rain.
+- The leeches start coming out in elevations below 2400 meters if it rains.

 - July is the middle of monsoon; rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal, etc. In addition, landslides can block roads causing delays in your holiday program.